-The following is a list of general FAQs about visiting the Tennessee Aquarium.
-For information related to the changes we have made in response to COVID-19 (like mask requirements or whether a specific exhibit is open) please see our Welcome Back page.
+The following is a list of FAQs about visiting the Tennessee Aquarium.
+For more detailed information related to the changes we have made in response to COVID-19 please also check our Welcome Back page.

 What is included with my Aquarium ticket?